Matthews-Research-Group/DeterminateNoduleModel/README.md

   3. **SI_figures.m**: Generates all figures included in the Supplementary Information.

 # Requirements #
-MATLAB_R2023a, MATLAB toolbox, and Biocluster high-performance computing system (v3, Champaign, IL, USA) are required.
+MATLAB_R2023a, MATLAB toolbox, and HPC (Biocluster is used here) are required.
 If you are using a different version or operating system, some functions or toolbox features might be incompatible.
 Please adjust the source code accordingly to match your specific environment.